Home › How Litigation Costs Behave > When no single decision point feels decisiveWhen no single decision point feels decisive

 They are operational rather than determinative.

-Instead, control is distributed across many moments.
+Control is exercised across many moments.

 Visibility and perception